Aceinna/docs_openrtk/apps/ins.rst

 This is for people who only want to use the precompiled bin file.

-The :doc:`Python Driver <../tools/python>` loads the INS app via the built-in bootloader of the OpenIMU300ZI unit.
+The :doc:`Python Driver <../tools/python>` loads the INS app by the built-in bootloader of the OpenIMU300ZI unit.
 Please follow steps below.

 1. Connect the unit to the Python Driver.